bigchaindb/bigchaindb/docs/root/source/index.rst

 BigchainDB Documentation
 ========================

-Meet BigchainDB, a blockchain database.
+Meet BigchainDB.
+The blockchain database.

 It has some database characteristics and some blockchain characteristics, including `decentralization <decentralized.html>`_,